SANDRO00O/schoolid/README.md

 ---

-Made with 💙 for Iraqi Students | © 2025 Karrar Nazim - All Rights Reserved.
+Made with 💙 Students | © 2025 Karrar Nazim - All Rights Reserved.

 ⭐ Star this repo if you find it useful! ⭐